SierraSoftworks/blog/src/posts/2017-01-26-relational-vs-document.md

 costly solution.

 Let's take the example of a system which provides a general API through which data can be stored.
-Comsumers expect to be able to query that data based on a number of different fields, determined by them, as well as make changes to specific fields under the guarantee of atomicity.
+Consumers expect to be able to query that data based on a number of different fields, determined by them, as well as make changes to specific fields under the guarantee of atomicity.

-#### Design Excercise
+#### Design Exercise
-Let's run through a quick design excercise in which we build a feature-compatible set of implementations for unstructured (according to the implementation) data persistence on both document and relational databases.
+Let's run through a quick design exercise in which we build a feature-compatible set of implementations for unstructured (according to the implementation) data persistence on both document and relational databases.